OSGeo/gdal/doc/source/programs/gdal_raster_blend.rst

     * transform back (Hue,Saturation,:math:`output_{V}`) to RGB.

-    If the the alpha channel of the input dataset is present, it is preserved unchanged.
+    If the alpha channel of the input dataset is present, it is preserved unchanged.

 - ``multiply`` multiplies the input and overlay colors.
     The resulting color is always at least as dark as either of the two